Carous History, Family Crest & Coats of Arms

-Anglo-Saxon names to come from Britain, Carous is one of the most ancient.
+Of all the Anglo-Saxon names to come from Britain, Carous is one of the most ancient.
 The name is a result of the original family having lived in a house which was situated by a marsh.
 Carous is a topographic surname, which is a type of surname that was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 However, Carous may also be a habitation surname derived from a pre-existing name for a town, village, parish, or farmstead.
-In this case, the eponymous settlement is Carhouse, in the county of Yorkshire.
+In this case, the eponymous settlement is Carhouse, in Yorkshire.

 Early Origins of the Carous family

 The surname Carous was first found in Lancashire, where they held a family seat from the Middle Ages.

 Early History of the Carous family

 This web page shows only a small excerpt of our Carous research.
 Another 103 words (7 lines of text) covering the years 1332, 1379, 1555, 1582, 1601, 1619, 1709, 1808, 1572, 1547, 1553 and 1555 are included under the topic Early Carous History in all our PDF Extended History products and printed products wherever possible.